 Another nice spot, in particular for lunch is the Marrakech Henna Art Café.
 This is just off the main square and serves some great Moroccan-style dishes, with lots of veggie and healthy options.
 They also have very talented henna artists, so you can get a tattoo after your meal!

-If you want something a bit more upmarket, then Salt at Dar Las Cigognes is excellent.
-They do a 6-course tasting menu and often have visiting chefs who create their own menus for a limited period.
-The food was delicious and it’s a beautiful setting in a riad next to the Royal Palace.
+If you want something a bit more upmarket, then the restaurant at Dar Las Cigognes is excellent.
+They offer a delicious menu of Moroccan and Mediterranean dishes and often have visiting chefs.
+The food was delicious and it is a beautiful setting in a riad next to the Royal Palace.

 How to Get There/Getting Around